אִם יִרְצֶה הַשֵּׁם

 - Organizational rollout: Training additional teams, constraint library governance

-- Advanced patterns: Template validation, differential analysis, safety case integration
+- Advanced patterns: Template validation, differential analysis

-7. Resources and Expert Engagement
+7. Resources

 | Resource | URL | Purpose |